 Today Mealshare’s goal is that one day we will explain to our grandchildren that hunger used to be a problem in the world.
 This is obviously a huge goal, which will require massive systemic change.
 But, already over the last 15 years, the global percentage of malnourished children has dropped from 33% to 25% so the world is on the right track!
 Mealshare wants to enable and inspire millions of people to join the fight to end youth hunger.
 Simply… Mealshare wants to use hunger, to end hunger!

-To date, Mealshare has provided over TWO MILLION meals to youth in need – pretty amazing, right?
+To date, Mealshare has provided over THREE MILLION meals to youth in need – pretty amazing, right?
 Let’s keep that going!
-I’ll be working with Mealshare over the next few months on some exciting projects – so stay tuned.
-In the meantime, you can help out by dining out!
+You can help out simply by dining out!

 How does Mealshare work?